 - Outcome: our organization will increase donations by 15% this year.

-It’s an important distinction to make, especially at the beginning of any large project.
+It’s an important distinction to make, especially when roadmapping your product.
 A button on every blog post might very well increase donations by a specific percentage, but you won’t know for sure until you test it.
 A good product team should prioritize key outcomes versus checking features off of a list.
 By fixating on outputs, we often overlook the more important question: are we really creating value for our users while also meeting organizational goals in the process?

 Test and Measure Often

 If you are not doing the most important things right now, you risk not having the opportunity to do them in the future.
 In fact, this concept is so important to prioritization and roadmapping, that we’ve developed a rule, nay, a law to reinforce it: Always assume you may have to stop work at any time.— Product Roadmaps Relaunched

 In a perfect world, every prototyped feature, layout, or piece of content would be tested with target users prior to and after release to see how they perform against desired outcomes.
 Test results could drastically impact how (or whether) you continue developing and improving them.